SiM (band): 2013–2015: Pandora

-In 2013, they joined Monster Energy Outburn Tour 2013 with Coldrain.
-The band moved to Universal Music Japan and made a major debut with single "Evils" on April 3, 2013.
-On October 23, they released the first album Pandora since their major debut, and peaked at fifth in the Oricon weekly chart.
+In 2013, they joined the Monster Energy Outburn Tour 2013 with Coldrain.
+The band moved to Universal Music Japan and made a major debut with their single "Evils" on April 3, 2013.
+On October 23, they released the first album Pandora since their major debut, and the album peaked at fifth on the Oricon weekly chart.

 In 2014, the band held a one-man performance at Shinkiba Studio Coast.
-Their third mini album i Against i was released.
+Their third mini album i Against i was released in September.

-On October 6, 2014, their single "Existence" was used as the opening theme for the anime Shingeki no Bahamut: Genesis, and peaked at No. 20 on Billboard Japan Hot 100 while "Crows" reached No. 18 on Billboard Japan Hot 100 and stayed for 2 weeks.
+On October 6, 2014, their single "Existence" was used as the opening theme for the anime Shingeki no Bahamut: Genesis (Rage of Bahamut: Genesis), and peaked the single peaked at No. 20 on the Billboard Japan Hot 100, while another single, "Crows" reached No. 18 on Billboard Japan Hot 100 and stayed there for 2 weeks.

-On November 4, 2015, SiM performed at Nippon Budokan which was their THE TOUR 2015 FiNAL -ONE MAN SHOW at BUDOKAN.
+On November 4, 2015, SiM performed at the Nippon Budokan for their THE TOUR 2015 FiNAL -ONE MAN SHOW at BUDOKAN.
 Tickets were sold out.

 2016–2018: The Beautiful People

 On April 6, 2016, the band's fourth album The Beautiful People was released.
-On May 6, 2016, they appeared on Fuji TV series HEY!
+On May 6, 2016, they appeared on the Fuji TV television series HEY!
 HEY!
-NEO! with "MAKE ME DEAD!".
-On May 11, 2016, SiM released the live DVD WHO SAYS WE CAN NOT of their performance at "The Tour 2015 FiNAL -One Man Show at Budokan, ranking fourth on the Oricon weekly DVD chart and fifth on the Blu-ray chart.
+NEO! with the song "MAKE ME DEAD!".
+On May 11, 2016, SiM released the live DVD titled WHO SAYS WE CAN NOT of their performance at "The Tour 2015 FiNAL -One Man Show at Budokan”, achieving a ranking of fourth on the Oricon weekly DVD chart and fifth on the Blu-ray chart.

 On September 25, SiM performed for the first time in the USA as a part of Ozzfest meets Knotfest.
 On October 16, the final performance of the tour "SiM THE BEAUTiFUL PEOPLE Tour 2016 Grand FiNAL Dead Man Walking" was held at the Yokohama Arena.

-On February 22, 2017, SiM performed as the opening act on "2017 One Ok Rock Ambitions Japan Tour" at Wakayama Big Whale.
+On February 22, 2017, SiM performed as the opening act on the "2017 One Ok Rock Ambitions Japan Tour" at Wakayama Big Whale.
 On April 7, 2017, the song "Let It End" was used as the opening theme for the anime Shingeki no Bahamut: Virgin Soul.
-On December 6, 2017, SiM released their seventh single "A / The Sound Of Breath", which was used as in the soundtrack for the video game Yakuza Kiwami 2.
+On December 6, 2017, SiM released their seventh single "A / The Sound Of Breath", which was used in the soundtrack for the video game Yakuza Kiwami 2.

 On November 20, 2018, the band released the single "Diamond".
-On December 12, 2018, the band released the single "Lion's Dens", which was used as the opening song for Japan's Wrestle Kingdom 13.
+On December 12, 2018, the band released the single "Lion's Den", which was used as the opening song for Japan's Wrestle Kingdom 13.